Unboxed-Software/solana-course/content/token-program.md

 - `connection` - the JSON-RPC connection to the cluster
 - `payer` - the public key of the payer for the transaction
-- `mintAuthority` - the account which is authorized to do the actual minting of tokens from the token mint.
+- `mintAuthority` - the account that is authorized to do the actual minting of tokens from the token mint.
 - `freezeAuthority` - an account authorized to freeze the tokens in a token account.
 If freezing is not a desired attribute, the parameter can be set to null
 - `decimals` - specifies the desired decimal precision of the token